-For today’s installment of Laundry University, I get to talk about one of my favorite products: Oxygen bleach.
+For today’s installment of Laundry University, I get to talk about one of my favorite laundry products: oxygen bleach powder.
 Seriously.
-It’s definitely an MVP for laundry, but it also has so many other great household uses.
-But now I’m getting ahead of myself.
-Let’s talk laundry.
+This product is definitely an MVP for laundry, and it also has so many other great household uses.
+But I’m getting ahead of myself!

 The New Bleach in Town

-I also love it as a pre-treater for stains—just whip up a batch (according to the instructions) and soak the garment before washing.
-They also now sell oxygen-bleach stain sticks, which are a must in any laundry room.
+I also love oxygen bleach as a pre-treater for stains—just whip up a batch (according to the instructions) and soak the garment before washing.
+You can even find oxygen-bleach stain sticks, which are a must in any laundry room (and your bag or purse too).
 Remember, sodium percarbonate will not break down grime, so you’ll need to use it in conjunction with your regular laundry detergent.

 Other Uses for Oxygen Bleach